Codecademy/docs/content/java/concepts/strings/terms/format/format.md

 | `%f`             | float    |
 | `%s`             | string   |

 **Note:** `NullPointerException` will be thrown if the format is `null`.
-An `IllegalFormatException` will be thrown if the specifier and argument don't match or the specifier does not exist.
+An `IllegalFormatException` will be thrown if the specifier and argument do not match or the specifier does not exist.

 ## Example